 - Maintain a healthy weight

-- Reduce your blood sugar (if your living with diabetes, keep tabs on it)
+- Reduce your blood sugar (if you're living with diabetes, keep tabs on it)

 - Stop smoking